lewagon/awesome-navbars/README.md

 </nav>
 ```

-Of course, you have to find your own logo image, and replace the profile picture by your users' profile picture.
+Of course, you have to find your own logo image and replace the profile picture url by your profile picture.

 ## SASS template

-Our `navbar.scss` template implement the styling of the `.wagon-navbar`.
-Herebelow we detail the purpose of each Sass variable.
+Our `navbar.scss` implements style rules on the `.wagon-navbar` class.
+Herebelow we detail the purpose of each sass variable in `navbar.scss`.

 ### Navbar general appearance